Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * Everything related to building consensus without threats.
 Dealing peacefully with crowds or individuals.
 * Empathy

   * Everything related to understanding people and emotional clues.
-Also, making people psychologically better.
+Also, making people better, emotionally.

 * Expertise